Lohian Khas Junction railway station: Electrification

 Lohian Khas railway station is situated on single track DMU Jalandhar–Firozpur line and single track DMU Lohian Khas–Nakodar line.
 It was reported in Feb 2018 that the electrification of the single track BG Jalandhar–Firozpur line and the Lohian Khas–Nakodar line was in pipeline and union railways had budgeted funds for the same.

 Amenities

 Lohian Khas railway station has 1 booking window, no separate enquiry office and just very basic amenities like drinking water, public toilets, sheltered area with adequate seating.
-The station had small footfall of 989 persons per day in 2018.
+The station had a small footfall of 989 persons per day in 2018.
 Wheelchair availability is there for disabled persons.
-There are three platforms at the station and one foot over bridge (FOB).
+There are three platforms at the station and one foot over the bridge (FOB).